D7ry/valhallaCombat/README.md

 _Attacking&Blocking costs stamina, so there will be some penalties for not having enough stamina.
 Vanilla stamina penalty is outright useless, as it merely places a limitation on doing power attacks, which can be easily lifted by drinking a vegetable soup.
 Souls stamina penalty is way too punishing and limiting, as it leaves you with 0 countermeasures when out of stamina.
 Some mods implement procedural stamina penalty i.e. actors do more damage with more stamina; that disrupts the flow of combat as you're required to keep your stamina high.
 Giving actors debuff ONLY on stamina depletion is the perfect middleground._

-## **Stamina**
-- Stamina regenerates 5x faster for all races by default.
-(Tweakable)

-_This is to offset the stamina cost of attacking&blocking.
-Unlike "Souls Like Stamina" or many other combat mods, stamina regeneration is not hard-coded into esp records, but multiplied based on the records you already have.
-This make stamina changes brought by Valhalla Combat consistent with all other race overhauls.
-When performing offensive actions(attacking/blocking/drawing a bow), stamina does not regenerate._

 ## **Stun/Execution**
 - Stun